 - Emails with two sentences and a report

-- Auto-generated usage reports that include how customers how each one of their users use Karbon and how they can do so better
+- Auto-generated usage reports that include how customers use Karbon and how they can do so better

 However, Zubair emphasizes that even with digital touch, human interaction is critical.
 The automated email and report with a link to a video and the community may be the initial touchpoint but CSMs, RevOps, and the Data Analytics team are all tracking open and click rates to see what is performing well and who is interacting with what content.